 [...]
 Voters often take money from many parties and finally vote

-for the one they support. [
+for the one they support.
+[Link]

 Even as the media scrutiny has helped expose malpractices, the debate leaves a lot to be desired.
 The primary debate during elections ought be on the incumbent government's performance.
 None of the prominent media houses cared for an audit on the UPA's governance.
 Instead we had them parroting the same talking points presented by the various UPA members.
 What we have witnessed on TVs these last few weeks is the same old "secularism" vs "communalism" debate.